Colon cleansing: Is it helpful or harmful?

-Is colon cleansing a good way to eliminate toxins from your body?
+Is colon cleansing an effective way to get rid of toxins from your body?

-Other potential concerns with colon cleansing include:
+Other potential worries with colon cleansing include:

-A tear in the rectum (perforation)
+- A tear in the rectum (perforation)

 If you choose to try colon cleansing, take these precautions:

-Make sure your colon-cleansing practitioner is reputable and uses disposable equipment that hasn't been previously used.
+2. Make sure your colon-cleansing practitioner is reputable and uses disposable equipment that hasn't been previously used.

 3. Get a list of particular herbal ingredients and amounts in any colon-cleansing products you use — some ingredients can lead to health issues.